xyzarivera/go-genki-bot/README.md

 # 🌟  Genki Bot

-An experimental Discord bot created while learning Golang as a language and deploying it as a project.
+An experimental Discord bot created while learning Golang as a language and deploying to Heroku.

 This was created during my time as a student at [Code Chrysalis](https://github.com/codechrysalis)